tim2000/rtfm/Readme.md

 ## Basic design

 RTFM have two main components:
-1. WebServer => Handle the displayu of the webpage and the HTTP requests
+1. WebServer => Handle the HTML/CSS webpage and the HTTP requests
 2. MidiDevice => Mount a virtual MIDI device, which can send Notes and CC events

 When the WebServer receives HTTP Post events, it parses it to know what button is being pushed.
 The event is translated into Midi.